BretStateham/GiveSign/README.md

 The showPercent function only applies the new value if it is different from the current value.
 When a new value is receive it plays an animation (cycles the rainbow colors, then does a chase of white dots) before showing the new value.

+The server sends updates to the Spark Core about once every 10 seconds.
+Be aware of that when you are testing.
+If you set a value using the REST api, it may be subsequently wiped out a an update from the server.
+In fact, this is pretty much guaranteed to happen if things are working right.

 You can call the **"showPercent"** function on the spark a number of ways:

 - Spark-CLI